A Nucleus of Savants

 From time to time the Institute has also had a Vice-Chair.
-In recent years Professors Barry Smith, David Papineu, and Ted Honderich have taken on the role.
-The Institute’s current Vice-Chair is Sarah Sawyer, Professor of Philosophy at the University of Sussex.
+In recent years Professors Barry Smith, David Papineau, and Ted Honderich have taken on the role, which is now occupied by Sarah Sawyer, Professor of Philosophy at the University of Sussex.

-The Institute’s treasurers have included Emile Garcke, Lord Tweedsmuir, Baron Simon of Whytheshawe, and Brian Magee (not to be confused with the philosopher Bryan Magee), who was the Institute’s accountant for 40 years and literally wrote the book on accounting, called Accounting, with Stanley William Rowland.
-Richard Newton was treasurer from 1975 until 1998, when the current Finance Director, G. A. Philip F. C. A. joined the Institute as its Finance Director.
+The Institute’s treasurers have included Emile Garcke, Lord Tweedsmuir, Baron Simon of Whythenshawe, and Brian Magee (not to be confused with the philosopher Bryan Magee), who was the Institute’s accountant for 40 years and literally wrote the book on accounting, called Accounting, with Stanley William Rowland.
+Richard Newton was treasurer from 1975 until 1998, when the current Finance Director, G. A. Philip FCA joined the Institute as its Finance Director.
 As he has announced his retirement, the Institute has recently advertised the role.

-Professor Anthony O’Hear of the University of Buckingham has been Director and Editor of Philosophy since 1994.
+Professor Anthony O’Hear of the University of Buckingham was Director and Editor of Philosophy from 1994 until 2019.
 During his time at the Institute, its activities have increased remarkably, including the expansion of the scheme of branches (now known as local partners) from 5 to more than 30 across the country, the introduction of a new periodical called Think, new school and postgraduate conferences, an expanded scheme for philosophy courses in up to 70 schools annually, grants for postgraduate study, the digitisation of Philosophy and Think, work in prisons, and the Annual Debates.

-After nearly 25 years, Professor O’Hear stepped down as Director in 2019, and Julian Baggini, co-founder of The Philosophers’ Magazine and a prolific freelance philosopher becomes Academic Director.
-In August 2019, Professor Maria Alvarez and Professor Bill Brewer, both of King’s College London, took up the editorship of Philosophy.
+After nearly 25 years, Professor O’Hear stepped down as Director in 2019, and Julian Baggini, co-founder of The Philosophers’ Magazine and a prolific freelance philosopher, became Academic Director while Professors Maria Alvarez and Professor Bill Brewer, both of King’s College London, took up the editorship of Philosophy.

 1925 - 1930 Earl of Balfour